Skip to content

 (Sentences adapted from Porter, D. (2008).
 Check your vocabulary for academic English.
 Oxofrd: Macmillan)

-by for into to upon on against of among with 4 Verb + preposition collocations
+to by among of against on for into upon with 4 Verb + preposition collocations

 Drag the correct preposition on the left that collocates best with the word in italics in each of the following sentences.
 Consult a dictionary if necessary.